Distributed deployment

 tick_period_ms: 100

-Additionally, the first peer of the cluster should be provided with its URL, so it could tell other nodes how it should be reached.
+Additionally, you must provide the --uri flag to the first peer so it can tell other nodes how it should be reached:

 ./qdrant --uri 'http://qdrant_node_1:6335'